Conflux-Chain/conflux-developer-site/docs/guides/en/use-metamask-to-interact-evmspace.md

 ![MetaMask-create-EVM-Space-rpc](/img/Metamask/metamask_add_network.png)

 :::note
-All the Conflux EVM Space RPC endpoint URLs and chain IDs can be found on our Networks page.
+All the Conflux eSpace RPC endpoint URLs and chain IDs can be found on our Networks page.
 :::

-Click `Save`, and you should see `Conflux EVM Testnet` is now the network selected in MetaMask.
+Click `Save`, and you should see `Conflux eSpace Testnet` is now the network selected in MetaMask.
 To see MetaMask in action, we will connect it to [Remix] and perform some transactions.

 ## Deploying an ERC-20 Token using Remix